mescam/pyqdb/README.md

 pip install sqlite3
 git clone https://github.com/mescam/pyqdb-tests.git
 cd pyqdb-tests
-./quotes.py #this should be done inside screen session, because pyqdb still lacks 'run in background' mode.
+vim conf/http.cfg # set listening ip and port vim conf/app.cfg # edit tools.proxy section (turn it off if not using mod_proxy) ./quotes.py #this should be done inside screen session, because pyqdb still lacks 'run in background' mode.
 ````
 This will launch http server on port 8080 (see conf/http.cfg), you can use mod_proxy so your webserver can pass :80 requests